Not yet a client

 - we report the aggregated data to the Interregional Packaging Commission (IRPC).

-Valipac is the management agency for industrial packaging.
-For household packaging, you must apply to Fost Plus, which is the competent agency in this field.
-Businesses that bring BOTH household AND industrial to market must therefore become clients of both agencies.
+Valipac is the accredited organisation for industrial packaging.
+For household packaging, you must apply to Fost Plus, which is the competent organisation in this field.
+Businesses that bring BOTH household AND industrial to market must therefore become clients of both organisations.

 How can Valipac help you?

 Being a client of Valipac means that you can be absolutely sure that you are conforming with industrial packaging legislation.
-More than 7,200 businesses place their confidence in us today for fulfilling their legal recovery and reporting obligations.
+Around 7,000 businesses place their confidence in us today for fulfilling their legal recovery and reporting obligations.
 In return for this peace of mind, you send in to us, once a year before 28 February, a declaration of the packaging for which you are responsible.
 Go to our Declaration Guide in our Documentation Centre to find out more on this.